home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 - Provided by the [ZHA](/integrations/zha) integration.
 - From the [Binary Sensor](/integrations/binary_sensor) domain.
-- Have presented themselves as devices of a motion device class.
+- Have presented themselves as devices of a motion or door device class.
 - Allows selecting one or more entities.

 And this is what it looks like in YAML: